telerik/blazor-docs/components/grid/selection/rows.md

 ### Selection and Row Drag and Drop

 If the user drags selected rows, the current selection will be cleared on row drop.

-### Selection and Grid Paging

-The `SelectedItems` collection persists across paging operations.
-Changing the page will keep it populated and you can add more items to the collection.

 ## See Also